-At the May 20, 2019, Type C CMC meeting, Sesen reached agreement with the FDA on the Analytical Comparability Plan.
-Subject to final comparability data to be provided in the BLA submission, no additional clinical trials to establish comparability are deemed necessary at this time.
+\At the May 20, 2019, Type C CMC meeting, Sesen reached agreement with the FDA on the Analytical Comparability Plan.
+Subject to final comparability data to be provided in Module 3 of the BLA submission, no additional clinical trials to establish comparability are deemed necessary at this time.